 - 5 Tips to Help You Look Better on Skype, FaceTime

 - State Officials Seize Cold Snap, Freeze Out Invasive Snails In Capitol Lake

 Peter Kenyon is NPR's international correspondent based in Istanbul, Turkey.

 Prior to taking this assignment in 2010, Kenyon spent five years in Cairo covering Middle Eastern and North African countries from Syria to Morocco.
 He was part of NPR's team recognized with two Alfred I. duPont-Columbia University awards for outstanding coverage of post-war Iraq.

-From 2001 to 2005, Kenyon was based in Jerusalem and covered the Israeli-Palestinian conflict.
 In addition to regular stints in Iraq, he has followed stories to Yemen, Saudi Arabia, Syria, Lebanon, Bahrain, Qatar, Algeria, Morocco and other countries in the region.

 Arriving at NPR in 1995, Kenyon spent six years in Washington, D.C., working in a variety of positions including as a correspondent covering the US Senate during President Bill Clinton's second term and the beginning of the President George W. Bush's administration.

 Kenyon came to NPR from the Alaska Public Radio Network.
 He began his public radio career in the small fishing community of Petersburg, where he met his wife Nevette, a commercial fisherwoman.